 As a rule of thumb having third party accreditation is a great way to help ensure that a recycler acts responsibly.
 It means that an independent body has reviewed the policies and practices of the recycler for consistency.

-There’s a range of well-known accreditation bodies including the International Organisation for Standardisation (ISO).
-The particular accreditation relating to the environment is the ISO 14000 series.
+There’s a range of well-known accreditation bodies including Good Environmental Choice Australia who have released the Waste Collection Services Standard to recognise best practice within the waste industry (currently available in NSW only).
+The International Organisation for Standardisation (ISO) also provides accreditation relating to the environment through the ISO 14000 series.
 One standard (ISO 14001) outlines the requirements for an accredited Environmental Management System (EMS).
 If a company has an ISO 14001 EMS, it means it has a system in place to identify and control their environmental impact, has committed to continually improve its environmental performance, and has a systematic approach to setting environmental objectives and targets.

 Additionally, there are often material or product specific industry associations.
 One example is the Australian Battery Recycling Initiative (ABRI), which is made up of manufacturers, recyclers, retailers and government agencies and it aims to increase the recycling of all types of batteries.
-Planet Ark, Century Yuasa and many others are members of ABRI and they all sign a Code of Conduct as a prerequisite to membership.
+All members sign a Code of Conduct as a prerequisite to membership.